 To demonstrate, I conducted a brief simulation study, part of a much larger study to be published at a future date.
 I took a data set of a national educational assessment (N=16,666, 50 MC items), randomly selected 1,000 examinees, randomly assigned them to one of 10 locations, and then created a copying situation in one location.
 To do this, I found the highest ability examinee at that location and the lowest 50, then made those low 50 copy the answers off the high examinee for the 25 hardest items.
 This is a fairly extreme and clear-cut example, so we’d hope that the collusion indices pick up on such an obvious data signature.

 Let’s start by investigating that statement.
 This is an evaluation of power, which is the strength of a statistical test to find something when something is actually there (though technically, not all of these indices are statistical tests).
 We hope that we can find all 50 instances of primary collusion as well as most of the secondary collusion.
 As of today, SIFT calculates 15 collusion indices; for a full description of these, download a free copy and check out the manual.
-The 10 on the left have a statistical basis, while the 5 on the right are more for descriptive purposes.

 What does this all mean?